SAP-archive/cloud-sdk-cli/README.md

 3. Run [`sap-cloud-sdk package`](#sap-cloud-sdk-package)
 4. Push to Cloud Foundry (`cf push`)

-For productive use, your app should be implement user authentication and authorization.
+For productive use, your app should implement user authentication and authorization.
 For SAP Cloud Foundry, this is usually done by using the approuter and xsuaa service.
 Start by running [`sap-cloud-sdk add-approuter`](#sap-cloud-sdk-add-approuter) and configure the xsuaa service accordingly.